sassoftware/devsascom-rest-api-samples/DecisionManagement/decisions.md

 This API provides the following features:

 * Offer integration to occur by adding treatments within the decision flow, which enables users to return a collection of best offers to callers.
-* Ability for users to build a sequential set of models accessed from Model Repository API, rule sets from the Business Rules API, treatment groups from the Treatment Definition API, and conditioning logic.
+* Ability for users to build a sequential set of models accessed from the Model Repository API, rule sets from the Business Rules API, treatment groups from the Treatment Definition API, and conditioning logic.

 The models, rules sets, treatment groups, branches, and conditions are linked together via a common term list.
 After a decision flow is constructed, the Model Publish API can be used to publish the decision flows code to the SAS Micro Analytic Service for transactional web service execution, or to CAS destinations for batch processes.